farm-ng/amiga-dev-kit/website/docs/ssh/README.md

 ![Screenshot from 2023-10-05 11-44-09](https://github.com/farm-ng/amiga-dev-kit/assets/39603677/2fe86af2-6156-4fda-bef8-7bb803d5ff52)

-#### 14. Email our Fleet Custommer Support to inform that you have signed up successfully
+#### 14. Email our Fleet Customer Support to inform that you have signed up successfully

 They will grant you access to your robot.